-Just as they have throughout history, midwives attend childbirth and support women throughout their labor and delivery.
-Today, midwives provide prenatal care for women with normal pregnancies, attend childbirth and care for women immediately following the birth of their babies.
-Advanced practice midwives are also trained to provide well-woman care and screenings.
-The midwives at Flagstaff Birth and Women’s Center have master’s degrees in their field, have both hospital and out of hospital experience and are licensed and certified.
+Just as they have throughout history, midwives attend childbirth and support women/pregnant people throughout their labor and delivery.
+Today, midwives provide prenatal care for clients with normal pregnancies, attend childbirth and care for clients immediately following the birth of their babies.
+Advanced practice midwives are also trained to provide annual well-visits care and screenings.
+The midwives at Flagstaff Birth and Women’s Center have advanced degrees in their field, have both hospital and out of hospital experience and are licensed and certified.

 What is a birth center?

-A birth center is an alternative to a hospital setting for women who have normal pregnancies.
-The Flagstaff Birth and Women’s Center is a warm, comfortable, home-like setting that is equipped to care for women during normal childbirth.
+A birth center is an alternative to a hospital setting for clients who have normal pregnancies.
+Flagstaff Birth and Women’s Center is a warm, comfortable, home-like setting that is equipped to care for clients during normal childbirth.
 We are also less than a mile away from Flagstaff Medical Center.
-FBWC doesn't have just a small room in the back to birth, this is a fully dedicated facility that is licensed and nationally accredited as a birth facility.
+FBWC is a fully dedicated facility that is licensed and nationally accredited as a birth facility.

 FBWC features a kitchen, family room and play area for your children (who are always welcome, whenever you visit).
 The birthing rooms are like bedrooms with queen sized beds, a personal, private space for you and your family and medical grade tubs.
 At no time are you separated from your baby.